Available on audible.com Women are half the sky. Protect us... each one teach one.

 Supporting Women Who Experienced Abuse

-Online resources can also provide information, support, and connections with others who have similar experiences.
+Additionally, online resources can provide valuable information, virtual support groups, and a sense of connection with others who have

-Rebuilding trust after experiencing betrayal and trauma can be a challenging process.
-Here are some steps that might help:
+Rebuilding trust after experiencing betrayal and trauma can be one of the most challenging parts of the healing process.
+It requires patience and self-compassion.

-• Seek support: Talking with a therapist or support group can provide validation and guidance.
+• Seek Support: Speaking with a therapist or joining a support group can provide the validation and expert guidance needed to process your feelings and move forward.

 Who broke Her?